JeffKatzy/interfamily-agent/README.md

 * Currently deployed at https://internalfamilysystems.ai/

-* Separates models from workflows (ie. views), to allow for separate logic from parsing and prompting.
+## Architecture:
+* Generic logic (mainly) abstracted to `lib` and custom logic in `domain`.
+Goal is to just add new models and workflows and app will:
-* Both sequenced and non-sequenced responses achieved via routing.
+    1. Routes between sequenced workflow and non-sequenced responses.
-* When sequenced workflow used, looks at skip logic of each question to see if step is complete.
+    2. When workflow used, find next step by looking at skip logic of each question to see if step is complete (with help of `workflow_utils`).
+    3. Allow for separate logic from parsing (in models) and prompting (in workflows)

 ## To run:

 * `git clone https://github.com/JeffKatzy/mvc-langchain`